ichbinjon/hackathon/README.md

 ### 4 (Optional) Install and import into a Java IDE
 It will probably be easier to do development in a Java IDE - ideally one that supports importing Gradle projects, like Eclipse or IntelliJ IDEA.
 We recommend IntelliJ.
-Make sure you've set your JDK to one of the appropriate version in you IDE settings.
+Make sure you've set your JDK to one of at least version 9 in your IDE settings.

 In IntelliJ if you open the repostory's root folder as a new project, it should detect Gradle and start the import wizard automatically.
 In Eclipse, choose `File -> Import... -> Gradle`.